YinJC/uk-tex-faq/FAQ-floats.md

----
-layout: page
-title: Moving tables and figures in LaTeX
+# Moving tables and figures in LaTeX
----

 Tables and figures have a tendency to surprise, by _floating_ away from where they were specified to appear.
 This is in fact